Qauzativ/Website_Educenter/content/english/product/Qauzativ_Cloud.md

 type: "product" # "course" # "research" # "event" # "notice" # "scholarship" # "post" # "deliverables"
 ---

-Qauzativ Cloud is a cloud-native DWH powered by Microsoft Azure ***plus*** customizable predictive models on top of it.
-While the focus is on credit risk, insurance and retail use-cases, potential scope covers many industries, or in fact any industry as long as there is sufficient data.
+Qauzativ Cloud is a cloud-native DWH powered by Microsoft Azure with customizable predictive models on top of it.
+While the focus is on credit risk, insurance and retail use-cases, the potential scope covers many industries, or any industry as long as there is sufficient data.

-The database schema of QZ Cloud includes structured data that is versatile enough to support an ERP system like Microsoft Dynamics as well as graph data, less structured data like text to support data driven decision making with other types of ML algorithms like network analysis and NLP.
+The database schema of QZ Cloud includes structured data versatile enough to support an full-fledged ERP system like Microsoft Dynamics.
+Less structured data like text and other data types like graphs are also supported.

 ***